Glaucoma is the general name for a group of common diseases that affect the eyes and can result in blindness if not diagnosed and treated promptly.

 Symptoms of glaucoma vary depending on the specific type of glaucoma: chronic open-angle glaucoma or acute closed-angle glaucoma.

 The first step in the treatment of glaucoma is the prevention of progression of the disease and permanent serious complications, such as blindness.
 This includes seeking regular eye care throughout the lifetime.
 This can help detect chronic open-angle glaucoma in early stages before symptoms appear.
-In addition, it is vital to seek immediate emergency medical care if any symptoms of ...more treatments »
+In addition, it is vital to seek immediate emergency medical ...more treatments »

 Symptoms of glaucoma can be similar to symptoms of other diseases or conditions, such as macular degeneration, cataracts, diabetic retinopathy, migraine headache, uveitis, and stroke.

 In addition, because most people have no symptoms of chronic open-angle glaucoma in the early stages, a diagnosis is easy to miss or delay.
-Because chronic open-angle ...more misdiagnosis »
+Because chronic open ...more misdiagnosis »

 Symptoms of Glaucoma